-OCEMA Recommended Best Practice for the Acceptance and Transmission of Verified Gross Mass
+OCEMA Recommended Best Practice for the Acceptance and Transmission of Verified Gross Mass for U.S. Export Cargoes

-Amendments to the International Convention for the Safety of Life at Sea ("SOLAS"), to which the U.S. is a signatory, will go into effect globally on July 1, 2016.
+Amendments to Regulation VI/2 of the International Convention for the Safety of Life at Sea ("SOLAS"), to which the U.S. is a signatory, will go into effect globally on July 1, 2016.
 In general, the amendments require shippers to provide the Verified Gross Mass ("VGM") of containers carrying cargo before those containers can be loaded aboard a vessel.
-Without a VGM, the amendments also prohibit the vessel operator from loading a packed container.
+The amendments also prohibit the vessel operator from loading a packed container without a VGM.